Headline Chasers: Main game

 Headline Chasers was played in three rounds, referred to on-air as "editions" by Martindale in keeping with the newspaper theme of the program.
-Married couples competed against each other.
+Two teams, consisting primarily of married couples, competed on each episode.

 In the first edition, a newspaper headline with various letters missing (referred to as an "altered headline") was presented to both couples, as well as the date on which the described event was reported.
-The value of each headline began at $500 and decreased by $100 for each clue provided.
-As a clue was presented, additional letters were placed into the headline.
-The first couple to buzz-in and correctly solve the headline received the money, and Martindale then asked two toss-up questions based upon the headline for $100 each.
-Three altered headlines were played in the first round.
+The value of each headline began at $500, and every few seconds, a clue would be shown, additional letters were filled in, and the value decreased by $100.
+A maximum of four clues were available on each headline.
+Either couple could buzz-in at any time and guess; a correct answer won the money at stake, while a miss gave the opponents a choice between trying to solve it immediately or waiting for additional clues and letters.
+After a headline had been solved, Martindale asked two toss-up questions based on it, worth $100 each.
+Three altered headlines were played in this round.
 After several weeks of shows, a voice (mostly Gilbert's) would tell the home viewers how many words were in each headline.